If you receive a Second Chance Offer, you'll be able to buy the item at the amount you offered in your last bid.

 You can choose to accept the offer and pay for the item, or you can choose not to respond and the offer will expire automatically.

 You can opt out of receiving Second Chance Offers by changing your communications preferences - opens in new window or tab in My eBay.

 Accepting a Second Chance Offer

-Depending on the offer, you’ll have either 1, 3, 5, or 7 days to consider it and respond.
-If you want to accept the offer, select Buy it in the email and complete payment like any other eBay purchase.
-You can also view and accept any Second Chance Offers you’ve received in the Bids/Offers section of My eBay.
+If you’d like to accept the offer, select Buy it in the email and complete payment like any other eBay purchase.
+You can also view and accept a Second Chance Offer in the Bids/Offers section of My eBay.

 Confirming a Second Chance Offer is legitimate

 We’ll never send a Second Chance Offer email with the subject line “Message from eBay Member.”
 If you receive an email with that subject line, it’s a fake email and not from us.
 Please forward the email to email@example.com.

 Learn more about recognizing and reporting fake emails.

 Protecting our members is one of our top priorities.
 We don’t allow offers to buy or sell items off our site.
 When this happens, it poses a risk of fraud and buyers and sellers aren’t covered by our protection programs if something goes wrong.